 The plot seems very simple but actually a lot of things happen in the book, with lots of twists and turns.
 The book is incredibly rich and enjoyable and makes a very interesting read, with a very deep and thoughtful meaning.

 Here comes another masterpiece of Italian literature.
 Published in 1923, La coscienza di Zeno tells the story of Zeno Corsini: it is actually an analysis that the main character makes of himself.

 Zeno Corsini is a very rich man and lives a very lazy life.
-He has a complex relationship with his father, whom he is always in contrast with.
+He has a complex relationship with his father, with whom he is always in contrast.
 The book shows the inadequacy of Zeno to the world around him: he feels sick and unsuitable, but at the end of the book he’ll realize that it’s not him who is ill yet the society where he lives.

 Il deserto dei Tartari – Dino Buzzati

 I have guiltily read this book only recently and I absolutely loved it.
 Once again, it is a true masterpiece and a very enjoyable and interesting read.
 It is a very powerful book about the uselessness of war too.

 Published in 1940, the book gave its author, Dino Buzzati, a huge success.
 Set in an imaginary place on the borders of the Italian kingdom, it tells the story of Giovanni Drogo, a soldier who becomes an officer and is sent to Fortezza Bastiani.